thephoeron/LLTHW/book/1-01-01-syntax-overview.md

 Take a look at what you've typed and ponder it for a moment.
 You should notice a few things right away:

-* A list in code starts off with a symbol that says what you want returned, often a function or macro name
+* A form starts off with a function, macro, or special operator, typically represented by a symbol.
-* The rest of the list is made up of parameters passed to that function or macro
+* The rest of the form is made up of parameters passed to that function, macro, or special operator.
-* You can have other lists as parameters, and the innermost seem to get evaluated first
+* You can have other forms as parameters, and the innermost seem to get evaluated first; their *results* are then used as parameters to the form the next level up the hierarchy.

-This syntax is often referred to as "Polish prefix-notation".
+This syntax is called "Polish prefix-notation"---the operator comes first.
 In the first example, `(+ 10 20 (* 30 2))`, it's pretty clear what's happening: you pass an arbitrary set of numbers to the addition function, and you get back the sum.
 In this case, you also passed the *return result* of `(* 30 2)`, which is 30 multiplied by 2.
-So instead of having to write something like `10 + 20 + 30 * 2` in other languages, you just have to type the addition symbol once, and order of operation is clear.
+So instead of having to write something like `10 + 20 + 30 * 2` as you would in the algebraic notation of other programming languages, you just have to type the addition symbol once, and order of operation is clear.
 For a simple example like this, it may not seem like a big deal yet, but for real-world applications, it greatly simplifies your code.

+Typically the expression in the operator position of a form is a symbol that represents a named function; but it can also be an anonymous function, a macro, or special form.
+Special forms have their own rules, and there's no means provided to define new special forms.
+Macros, among other things, allow you to create custom syntax, allowing you to arbitrarily extend and change the Lisp language.
+Typically, however, you will write functions, classes, and methods in your day-to-day code, which simply extend the semantics of the language.

+There are also *reader macros*, which let you define convenient forms for expressing, among other things, new data types.
+You've seen some reader macros already---like the short form of `quote`, represented by the single quotation mark prepending an expression to prevent it from being evaluated.

 From this amazingly simple syntax, you can express any program you can imagine, using any programming paradigm you choose.